 You wake up on a Saturday morning and realize that you left your phone in a cab last night (we've all been there).
 In your panic, you realize that your phone was logged in to Dropbox—which, besides some embarrassing selfies, has sensitive info that you wouldn't want anyone to get their hands on.

 Don't panic.
 Dropbox still has your back with several features to keep your data safe.
-First, with any Dropbox account, you can add a password to your Dropbox mobile app.
-That way, if you do lose your phone, someone will need to hack your phone password and your Dropbox pin number before they can get to your files.
+First, with any Dropbox account, you can add a PIN to your Dropbox mobile app.
+That way, if you do lose your phone, someone will need to hack your phone password and your Dropbox PIN before they can get to your files.

-If you have a Dropbox Pro account, there's another option: You can remotely wipe your Dropbox files from any device that's been synced with Dropbox, as long as it's still online.
-Just open your Dropbox.com account settings, select the Security tab, and click the x button beside the device you lost.
-Before you do that, you can hover over the i icon to see the device's most recent IP address—something that might be helpful in tracking it down.
+If you have a paid Dropbox account, there's another option: you can remotely wipe your Dropbox files from any device that's been synced with Dropbox, as long as it's still online.
+Just open your Dropbox.com account settings, select the Security tab, and click the trash can icon beside the device you lost—you will see the option to remotely delete the files after you do so.

-If you're worried about online hackers, you can add a two-step verification to your account, so an attacker would need to know your password plus the security phone that's sent to your phone to access your account.
+If you're worried about online hackers, you can add two-factor verification to your account, so an attacker would need to know your password plus the security code that's sent to your phone to access your account.
 It might not help if your phone gets lost, but it could protect your files if your password ever gets leaked online.

 Ever wondered if you've accidentally shared the wrong file in Dropbox?
 That'd be almost as bad as losing your phone in a cab, but thankfully Dropbox has a quick way to see everything you've shared.
-Just open Dropbox.com, and select the Sharing or Links button in the left sidebar.
+Just open Dropbox.com, and select the Shared button in the left sidebar.

-The Sharing screen will show you all of your shared folders, along with the time they were last modified.
-Select the Options link to see who can access the folders, and remove or add contributors as you like.
-Then, the Links screen will show you every file or folder you've shared individually with a link.
+You will see all of your shared folders and files, along with the time they were last modified.
+Note that this shows both shared folders you've added to your Dropbox and folders that you have access to but haven't added.
+From here, you can see who can access the folders, and remove or add contributors as you like.
+The Links screen, in the top bar, will show you every file or folder you've shared individually with a link.
 You can then see when you shared it, or delete the sharing link and take that embarrassing photo offline.

 If you're sharing and commenting on a lot of files, Dropbox's email and push notifications can get overwhelming.
-The default Dropbox settings only let you turn on or off email and push notifications—not that helpful if you want only some notifications.
+Don't worry: you can get things under control.

-The other option is Zapier, an app integrations tool that gives you the ability to create customized notifications about what's happening in Dropbox.
-It can watch specific folders in your Dropbox account, and let you know via SMS, email, a chat app, or any other app you use when anything happens in your Dropbox account.
+Wish you could get these notifications somewhere besides your inbox, or push notifications?
+The other option is Zapier, an automation tool that gives you the ability to create customized notifications about what's happening in Dropbox.
+It can watch specific folders in your Dropbox account, and let you know via email, a chat app, or any other app you use when anything happens in your Dropbox account.
 You can even add filters, so you'll only get notified when, say, you add files of a specific type.

 Each time Dropbox rolls out a new feature, they do it in stages, starting with a select group of users who get to try an update first.
 If you're eager to get the latest features, and don't mind occasional glitches, you can add yourself to the group of early adopters.

-To do that, open your Dropbox settings page, then on the lower right check the Include me on early releases box.
+To do that, open your Dropbox settings page and toggle the Early releases option.

 It's a simple way to get files from everyone pulled together in one place, even if all your friends and colleagues aren't using Dropbox.
-And once you have all the files, you can easily share the folder with them, or perhaps turn the pictures into an album in Dropbox Carousel.
+And once you have all the files, you can easily share the folder with them.

 If you love Dropbox's simplicity, you might not actually want any extra hidden features.
 How about some keyboard shortcuts to speed up your work instead?

-When you're working in your Dropbox files on your computer, you can use your standard keyboard shortcuts to select, move, rename and remove files.
+When you're working in your Dropbox files on your computer, you can use your standard keyboard shortcuts to select, move, rename, and remove files.
 Many of those same keyboard shortcuts will work online in Dropbox.com, too.
-Here are some of the keyboard shortcuts that work on the Dropbox online interface on a Mac; just press
+Just press

 ? while browsing the Dropbox site to see the keyboard shortcuts for your computer anytime.